Back To Search Results

 • Causes

 • Menarche can be delayed in adolescents with very low body mass due to starvation, malabsorption, or an eating disorder such as anorexia nervosa.
-It is estimated that minimum body fat of 17% is necessary for menarche, with 22% body fat required for maintaining regular menses.[28]
+It is estimated that a minimum body fat of 17% is necessary for menarche, with 22% body fat required for maintaining regular menses.[28]

 • Additional studies have shown that the presence of older sisters in the household is associated with a later onset of menarche.[30]